iq-motion-control/iq-module-communication-doc/docs/manual/manual_stow.rst

     :alt: Stow Target Acceleration Parameter

     Stow Target Acceleration Parameter in the IQ Control Center

+*Stow Target Acceleration* can be configured using DroneCAN as well, see the :ref:`DroneCAN configuration parameters documentation for details <dronecan_configuration_parameters>`.

 *Stow Kp*, *Stow Ki*, and *Stow Kd* can all be found under the Tuning tab of the IQ Control Center, as shown below.